 Interest accrues daily and is paid out monthly.

-This is one of the best parts about the Personal Capital Cash account – no fees.
+This is one of the best parts of the Personal Capital Cash account – no fees.
 It’s very common for banks to charge account holders a monthly fee, transaction fees, or other hidden fees for various services.

 But since banks use these fees as part of their revenue, how can Personal Capital afford to offer no fees at all?
 Well, Personal Capital Cash does not offer some of the standard services that banks offer on savings accounts.